-The Texas Online Promotion of Prostitution offense was created in the 86th Texas Legislative Session by SB 20.
-The offense will be effective on September 1, 2019.
-Learn more detailed information about the Online Promotion of Prostitution offense below.
+The Texas Online Promotion of Prostitution offense was created in the 86th Texas Legislative Session and is effective as of September 1, 2019.1 Learn more detailed information about the Online Promotion of Prostitution offense below.

 ONLINE PROMOTION OF PROSTITUTION ATTORNEY FAQs